-After doing so twice last month, I can highly recommend taking on the devastatingly scenic Great Ocean Road.
+After doing so twice last month, I can highly recommend taking on a Great Ocean Road trip.
 A few pro tips, if you do:

-- You’ll need a minimum of 2.5 days to make the roundtrip from Melbourne, but I’d recommend 4 days/3 nights so you can take your time and spend more than a hot minute at each stop-off point.
+- You’ll need a minimum of 2.5 days to make the return trip from Melbourne, but I’d recommend 4 days/3 nights so you can take your time and spend more than a hot minute at each stop-off point.

 - Aim to travel during the week when there are far less tourists than on weekends – trust me, the difference in crowds is MASSIVE.

 - Expect to be cold and bring your layers!
 A sunny day can quickly turn to rain, and wind is pretty much guaranteed no matter what, so you’ll be glad to have a hat and a warm jacket.

 - Rent a room in a house on Airbnb (see below).
 I’m always an advocate for camping, but the nights down here are COLD year round and well suited for indoor accommodation.
 You can find a room with two double beds for AU$40-45/night – cheaper than staying in a hostel dorm!

 Logistics aside, here’s what you should add to your Great Ocean Road trip itinerary (from east to west).